sebastianmanger/ethiopia-replication-poc/README.md

     * UUID as primary keys for all tables that are synchronized.
 This is required, so the same ID is not used in multiple districts.
 See https://www.postgresql.org/docs/current/static/uuid-ossp.html and https://docs.zendframework.com/zend-validator/validators/uuid/
-    * Change the type of PK is the only change required at application (PHP) level
+    * This change (ID as UUID) is the only change required at application (PHP) level

 * Monitoring: following data must be closely monitored:

     * Online status of all applications (web server and database server)
-    * Synchronization status
+    * Replication status
-    * Free space on hard drive, size of 'synchronize' logs
+    * Free space on hard drive, size of '[WAL](https://www.postgresql.org/docs/10/static/wal-intro.html)' files
     * Monitoring should be up and running from the start, as a learning curve is to be expected
     * CDE can provide insight about monitoring.